ALavault/alavault.github.io/pages/stylewavegan.md

 ---
 layout: page
 hide: true
-title : StyleWaveGAN
+title: StyleWaveGAN
 permalink: /stylewavegan/
 subtitle: "StyleWaveGAN : a style-based drum sound generator"
 feature-img: "assets/img/pexels/computer.jpeg"
 tags: [Archive]
 ---

 # StyleWaveGAN: Style-based synthesis of drum sounds with extensive controls using generative adversarial networks

 StyleWaveGAN is a style based drum sound generator that is a variation of StyleGAN, a state-of-the-art image generator by Karras et al. By conditioning StyleWaveGAN on both the type of drum and several audio descriptors, we are able to synthesize waveforms faster than real-time on a GPU directly in CD quality up to a duration of 1.5s while retaining a great amount of control over the generation.
 We also introduce